Dandruff vs Seborrheic Dermatitis: What’s the Difference?

 • Itching that does not improve

-If these symptoms persist despite using standard anti-dandruff products, it usually indicates a need for a more targeted treatment plan.
+If these symptoms persist despite standard anti-dandruff products, it may be worth considering a more targeted approach or seeking professional advice.

 If itching becomes severe, it can lead to the itch-scratch cycle, which makes symptoms harder to control.